felixrlopezm/OP_Map/README.md

 ### Special caution for apparently pyNastran non supported versions of OPTISTRUCT
 As said before in the overview, OP_Map is based on the library pyNastran.

 PyNastran can deal with .op2 files coming from a number of solvers, such as NASTRAN or OPTISTRUCT.
-It might happen, however, that a fully operative .op2 file created with OPTISTRUCT trigger an error message like this: "RuntimeError: unknown version=b'OS2019.2'".
+It might happen, however, that a fully operative .op2 file created with OPTISTRUCT trigger an error message like this: "RuntimeError: unknown version=b'OS2019.2'" when using a legacy version of the pyNastran library (previous to version 1.4).

 <img src="aux_img/optistruct_version_error.png"  style="width: 600px;"/>